Looking for ideas on how to be a great backyard bird feeder? Here are my favorite feeders that I have used and some tips.

 I have found this to be a different scenario for different parts of the country.
 But, for the most part, fall through spring is a general idea.
 I do generally keep my feeders out all year long.
 But, there are exceptions.
 I don’t keep my thistle feeder out because goldfinches are only in my area from November until March.
 It’s helpful to find out what birds are in your area.
 I use a Florida Field Guide that helps me identify birds in my area.
 There are guides for every state.

 What Kind of Feed:

 - Seed mixes are popular for beginners because they attract many different types of birds.
-They can be very messy because the birds will leave the hules behind all over the ground or they will throw out what they don’t want on the ground.
-They will attract other animals to your feeder like squirrels which no one wants, but also your ground feeders, like doves, will pick up the left overs too.
-There are “no mess” variety of seeds like sunflower hearts.
+They can be very messy because the birds will leave the hulls behind all over the ground or they will throw out what they don’t want on the ground.
+They will attract other animals to your feeder like squirrels which no one wants, but also your ground feeders, like doves, will pick up the leftovers too.
+There is a “no mess” variety of seeds like sunflower hearts.

 - Nectar is colored sugar water for hummingbirds to enjoy.
 There are a few select other birds who love to drink nectar also.
 You can purchase the powder or make your own out of 4 parts water and 1 part sugar.

 Here are a few mistakes not to do: